Africa's mpox outbreaks result from neglect and world's inability to stop epidemics, experts say

 And while most people over 50 were likely vaccinated against smallpox — which may provide some protection against mpox — that is not the case for Africa’s mostly young population, who Ogoina said were mostly susceptible.

-Mpox belongs to the same family of viruses as smallpox but causes milder symptoms like fever, chills and body aches.
+Mpox belongs to the same family of viruses as smallpox but causes milder symptoms like fever and body aches.
 It mostly spreads through close skin-to-skin contact, including sex.
 People with more serious cases can develop prominent blisters on the face, hands, chest and genitals.

 Dr. Placide Mbala-Kingebeni, a Congolese scientist who helped identify the newest version of mpox, said diagnostic tests being used in the country did not always pick it up, making it hard to track the variant's spread.